 When one thinks of a Greek meal, a variety of pictures may come to mind.
-A juicy souvlaki, a warm plate of moussakas, or a roasting lamb on a spit are perhaps the first that one would think of.
+A juicy souvlaki, a warm plate of moussakas, or a lamb being roasted on a spit.
 Although these are very much part of the modern Greek diet, it by no means makes up the majority.
-In fact, the average daily diet of a Greek person will almost always consist of some sort of vegetarian food throughout the day.
-It can be argued that some of Greece’s most traditional and very tasty dishes are meat-free and there is a huge range of them.
-This makes Greece a great place for vegetarians, there are countless options!
+In fact, the average daily diet of a Greek will almost always consist of some sort of vegetarian food throughout the day.
+It can be argued that some of Greece’s most traditional -and very tasty- dishes are meat-free, making Greece a great place for vegetarians!

 Another reason why it is so easy to find vegetarian and vegan-friendly meals in Greece is that the Greek population is 98% Greek Orthodox.
-The religious guidelines that Greeks follow, call for extended periods of religious fasting (for example, lent) where animal products are prohibited.
-This has meant that Greeks have learned to eat animal-free and have developed lots of nutritious and yummy alternatives to keep them going through Lent.
+The religious guidelines that the Greeks follow, call for extended periods of religious fasting, where animal products are prohibited.
+This means that they are used to eating animal-free meals and have developed lots of nutritious and delicious alternatives to get them through Lent.

-That being said, you can be sure that anywhere you go to eat in Greece, you will find a long list of great vegetarian options that will ensure you get a great dose of traditional Greek cuisine.
-The team at Greeking.me have understood the need for exploring Greece’s meat-free cuisine and has thus developed the Vegetarian Food Tour which has proven to be a great success and very popular!
+As a result, wherever you decide to eat in Greece, you will find a long list of great vegetarian options that will ensure you get to experience the traditional Greek cuisine.
+The team at Greeking.me have understood the need for exploring Greece’s vegetarian scene and has thus developed the Vegetarian Food Tour!

-Here are a few great vegetarian dishes you must order to your table when you eat out in Greece:
+Here are the best vegetarian dishes you must order when visiting Greece:

 Tzatziki dip - credits: New Africa/Shutterstock.com

 This silky garlic infused Greek yogurt dip is one that you must try on your trip.
-This is always on a local’s table because they use it as a dip for everything!
-French fries, bread or even on its own - it is a healthy way to add a little texture to your meal.
+This is a staple to a local’s diet and can be eaten with anything: French fries, bread or even on its own - it is a healthy way to add a little texture to your meal.